-In the first form, if the expr is a constant, it represents the transconductance in siemens.
+In the first form, if the expr is a constant, it represents the transresistance in ohms.
 If no expression is given, a unit constant value is assumed.
-Otherwise, the expr computes the source current, where the variable ``x'' if used in the expr is taken to be the controlling voltage (v(nc+,nc-)).
+Otherwise, the expr computes the source voltage, where the variable ``x'' if used in the expr is taken to be the controlling current (i(vnam)).
 In this case only, the pwl construct if used in the expr takes as its input variable the value of ``x'' rather than time, thus a piecewise linear transfer function can be implemented using a pwl statement.
 The second form is similar, but ``x'' is not defined.
-The keywords ``function'' and ``cur'' are equivalent.
+The keywords ``function'' and ``vol'' are equivalent.
 The third form allows use of the SPICE2 poly construct.

-More information on the function specification can be found in 2.15, and the poly specification is described in 2.15.2.
+More information of the function specification can be found in 2.15, and the poly specification is described in 2.15.2.

 If the ac parameter is given and the table keyword follows, then the named table is taken to contain complex transfer coefficient data, which will be used in ac analysis (and possibly elsewhere, see below).
 For each frequency, the source output will be the interpolated transfer coefficient from the table multiplied by the input.
 The table must be specified with a .table line, and must have the ac keyword given.